nikosuenderhauf/nikosuenderhauf.github.io/_jobs/PhD_robot_learning.md

 <!-- This project is supported by funding from the Australian Research Council and is done in collaboration between QUT and the University of Adelaide.
 You will be embedded in a team that spans both universities and will have the opportunity to travel and be co-supervised by experts from both unis. -->

 Have a look at [similar research](../projects/learningtonavigate) I have been doing with my students, postdocs and colleagues.

+### Join the Team!
+As a PhD student, you would work closely with my wonderful current postdocs and students, e.g. [Dr Krishan Rana](https://krishanrana.github.io/), [Dr Jesse Haviland](https://jhavl.com/) or [Jad Abou-Chakra](https://jadchakra.github.io/).
+You would of course also be embedded in the vibrant [QUT Centre for Robotics](http://qcr.ai) and get a chance to collaborate with any of the 100+ researchers in our group.

 ### About the Position
 <img class="col one" src="/assets/img/jobs/campus-1.jpg"/>